 Economic Activity Index in Argentina averaged 1.84 percent from 2005 until 2020, reaching an all time high of 18.80 percent in May of 2010 and a record low of -25.40 percent in April of 2020.
 This page provides - Argentina Economic Activity Index- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Argentina Economic Activity Index - data, historical chart, forecasts and calendar of releases - was last updated on March of 2021.

-Economic Activity Index in Argentina is expected to be -2.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Economic Activity Index in Argentina to stand at -2.70 in 12 months time.
-In the long-term, the Argentina Economic Activity Index is projected to trend around -1.50 percent in 2021, according to our econometric models.
+Economic Activity Index in Argentina is expected to be -5.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Economic Activity Index in Argentina to stand at 6.00 in 12 months time.
+In the long-term, the Argentina Economic Activity Index is projected to trend around 5.00 percent in 2021 and -1.60 percent in 2022, according to our econometric models.